joostdecock/site/pages/docs/site/howto/add-showase.md

 >   - Gather your info:
 >     - date
 >     - title
->     - link title
 >     - slug
 >     - image
 >     - caption
 >     - author
 >     - category
->     - blurb
->   - Create your blog post directory at `/_posts/[date]-[slug]`
+>   - Create your showcase file at `/_showcases/[date]-[slug].md`
->   - In the directory, create the `index.md` file that will hold your blog post.
 >   - Add the front matter to the file.
-See below for an example, or check another blog post.
+See below for an example, or check another showcase.
 >   - Create the image directory at `/img/blog/[slug]`
 >   - Add the images to it according to the [lazyloading requirements](./add-image-lazyload)
->   - Write your blogpost in markdown
+>   - Write your showcase content in markdown
+>   - Add a showcases by maker overview (if needed)
+>   - Add a showcases by pattern overview (if needed)
 > {:.todo}
 {:.tip}